mbrunel/NOT_MLX/README.md

 ## License

-This is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This is licensed under the GNU-3 License - see the [LICENSE.md](LICENSE.md) file for details